EMattfolk/mental-math-primer/README.md

 ## Functional specification

-This project is a single page webapp that would work similar to something like [Mental Math Master](https://play.google.com/store/apps/details?id=com.fivedaysweekend.math&gl=US) on Google play.
+This project is a single page web-app that would work similar to something like [Mental Math Master](https://play.google.com/store/apps/details?id=com.fivedaysweekend.math&gl=US) on Google play.